axelvaldez/radical-companies/_posts/rfiction/same-universe/2023-01-19-we-headed-for-the-cliff.markdown

 ---

 <div style="display:none;">
- <p>We headed for the cliff, and it was very comfortable ride.
-Then we went over the cliff, and going down was uncomfortable.
-But we survived.</p>
+ <p>We headed for the cliff and it was very comfortable ride.
+Then we went over the cliff.
+Bumpy, but we survived.</p>
 </div>

 <h1>And Then&hellip; What?</h1>